8. Lighting#

 Phong’s lighting model first described by Bui Tuong Phong is a local illumination model that simulates the interaction of light falling on surfaces.
 The brightness of a point on a surface is based on three components

-All colours are defined as 3-element vectors containing the RGB colour values.
+where theses are 3-element vectors of RGB colour values.

 8.2.1.
 Ambient reflection#

 Ambient reflection is light that is scatters off of all surfaces in a scene.
-To model this we use a massive cheat, we assume that all fragments of the object are lit equally with the same amount of intensity.
+To model this we simply assume that the object emits some light.
 The equation to do this is

 // Send light source properties to the shader